code-review-doctor/osis/doc/architecture/decisions/0005-use-uuid-over-id-on-url-path.md

 ## Decision

 We will use natural key in path as preferred alternative.
-If we cannot determine a natural key, we will use UUID in Path
+If we cannot determine a natural key, we will use UUID in Path.
+We cannot see UUID as protection so we will ensure that path is correctly protected by access check.

 ## Consequences

-+) In case of natural key, it's a human-readable format.

--) In case of UUID, it's difficult to read for a human.
++) UUID is unique across resources.

++) UUIS is difficult to guess.

+-) The readability of a natural key might be a drawback.
+If a url is human-readable it might be easier for a human to attempt to modify it.